Here is a listing of C programming interview questions on “Type Conversions” along with answers, explanations and/or solutions:

 d) Any character set

-2. What is the output of the below code considering the size of short int is 2, char is 1 and int is 4 bytes?
+2. What will be the output of the following C code considering the size of short int is 2, char is 1 and int is 4 bytes?

 short int i = 20;